Animepro3613/Diabeticretinopathy-using-cnn/README.md

-# APTOS 2019 Blindness Detection
+# APTOS 2019 Blindness Detection and Expalnable AI (XAI-shapley) for trust

 ## Overview
 This project implements a convolutional neural network (CNN) for detecting diabetic retinopathy using the APTOS 2019 dataset.
 The model achieves an accuracy of **94.5%** on the test set.
 The train dataset consists of **3662 images**, which was preprocessed and seprated into train and test at random , the preprocessed images are included in this repository.